superkkt/cherry/README.md

 # Cherry

 Cherry is an OpenFlow controller written in Go that supports OpenFlow 1.0 and 1.3 protocols.
-This project is not designed for general purpose, instead it focuses on SDN (Software-Defined Networking) for an IT service provider.
+This project is not designed for general purpose, and it instead focuses on SDN (Software-Defined Networking) for an IT service provider.

 ## Features